Skip to content

 .update({"team_id": al_east_winner_pick, "date_submitted": now_time, "changed": 1, "multiplier": 1})

 When the change picks form is submitted, all 37 picks are sent from the form to the POST and viewmodel.
 In the controller, I checked if the number of changes was greater than 14 and would redirect them to an error page.
 But if there were 14 or less changes, the above code would run.
 If the new pick was not equal to the pick stored in the database, we’d update the pick, capture the time the player submitted changes and flag that the pick was changed.
-The code works, but there are 36 blocks like the one above – I couldn’t figure out a method that would work where I could pass it parameters.
+The code works, but there are 36 blocks like the one above and I couldn’t figure out a method that would work where I could pass it parameters.
 (36, not 37 as the tiebreaker pick can never be changed).
 But the key is that it works.

-The multiplier is reset to 1 – if their original pick had qualified for the double points bonus, it needs to reset back to one as the UniquePicks service is re-run after the All-Star Break and then will assign a multiplier of 2 if the new pick qualifies for the double points bonus.
+The multiplier is reset to 1 and if their original pick had qualified for the double points bonus, it needs to reset back to one as the UniquePicks service is re-run after the All-Star Break and then will assign a multiplier of 2 if the new pick qualifies for the double points bonus.

 I plan on porting the code to allow a player to change their picks before the season starts to NFLPool to make the player’s life easier.
 But really, it’s to make mine easier as I don’t want to have to manually delete their picks from the database.